ucsb-cs32/s21/_lab/lab01.md

 ### Download base code

+Working with real world data allows us to use computing to ask questions and learn about our world.
+It also allows us to practice design and implementation of object oriented projects.
+This week's lab is the first step in our larger project related to using various data sources to learn about the United States.
+This project and later additions using CORGIS datasets (The Collection og Really Great, Interesting, Situated Datasets): https://corgis-edu.github.io/corgis/

-This is the first step in our larger project.
-It reads in CSV file from CORGIS (already in the base code named "county_demographics.csv")
+You are provided with base code, written in C++ that reads in a CSV file representing county demographic data.
+The data file is included in the base code and is named  "county_demographics.csv."

-Goto the web page and take a quick look at all the data this csv file includes! https://corgis-edu.github.io/corgis/csv/county_demographics/
+Before you do anything else, goto the web page and take a quick look at all the data this csv file includes: https://corgis-edu.github.io/corgis/csv/county_demographics/

+Which aspects of this demographic data is most interesting to you?

 We will only work with some of this data this quarter.